Research News

 Posted: 2026-02-03

-The formation of aerosols from molecular precursors is a key process driving particulate pollution, making precise characterization of their chemical composition and nucleation mechanisms essential for elucidating formation pathways and informing effective control measures.
-As priority pollutants in air quality management, nitrogen oxides (NOx = NO + NO2) and sulfur dioxide (SO2) play critical yet incompletely understood roles in secondary organic aerosol (SOA) formation from volatile organic compounds.
+The formation of aerosols from molecular precursors is a key process driving particulate pollution.
+It is essential to make characterization of their chemical composition and nucleation mechanisms to elucidate formation pathways and take effective control measures.
+Nitrogen oxides (NOx = NO + NO2) and sulfur dioxide (SO2) are priority pollutants in air quality management, but their roles in secondary organic aerosol (SOA) formation from volatile organic compounds are imcompletely understood.

 In a study published in Environmental Science & Technology, a research team led by Prof. JIANG Ling and Prof. LI Gang from the Dalian Institute of Chemical Physics (DICP) of the Chinese Academy of Sciences (CAS) revealed distinct roles of NOx (NO2 and NO), as well as their synergistic interactions with SO2, in SOA formation during β-myrcene photooxidation.